Christopher-Mata/DiscordBot-ProjectAzure/README.md

 LavaPlayer: https://github.com/sedmelluq/lavaplayer \
 JSON: https://mavenlibs.com/maven/dependency/org.json/json

-# Different Between Coastline and Azure Project
+# Different Between Coatlicue and Azure Project
-This Project is used to experiment with new features before adding them onto the main discord bot(Coatlicue)
+This bot was used to test features for the main bot Coatlicue.
+Even though it is no longer needed, this bot is file structured in a way where it can be a stand alone bot.

 # How you can use this code
 Coatlicue and Azure are both coded differently so there is no security risk.
 That being said, feel free to use this bot for inspiration to create your own discord bot!

-# What To Expect In The Future with Project Azure
+# What To Expect In The Future with Project Azure / Contribution
 The future of Azure is to help demonstrate how to build a discord bot.
-I will continue to develop it and make it better.
+I am no longer developing this bot due to a cease and desist I got from youtube, but if any one of you want to take the bot further, feel free.
+You can copy the code and make your own, or make contributions to this repo!

-Hopefully, I will get a team together to help develop this bot even further.
+#Contact